intel/cassian/src/test_suites/oclc/oclc_printf/README.md

 * Goal: Verify that printf function prints arguments in specified format.
 * Description: Run OpenCL C kernel with printf call.
 * Expectations: Text with arguments passed to printf function should be printed to stdout with correct formatting.

+### Excess arguments

+* Status: DONE
+* Goal: Verify that printf function evaluates excess arguments
+* Description: Run OpenCL C kernel with printf call.
+* Expectations: Text with arguments passed to printf function should be printed to stdout with correct formatting and excess arguments should be evaluated.